GENERAL REAL ESTATE

 -

-29.2 states that the buyer will pay the buyer's broker subject to their agreement.
+29.2 states that the buyer will pay the buyer's broker fee subject to their agreement.
 Nothing is asked of the seller or the seller's broker.
-This may happen, but is almost unheard of in today's market.
+This may happen more in the future, but presently almost unheard of in today's real estate market.

 -

-29.3 states a written Brokerage Compensation Agreement exists between the listing and selling brokerages stipulating a specified percentage or amount for a successful sale.
+29.3 states a written Brokerage Compensation Agreement exists or will exist between the listing and selling brokerages stipulating a specified compensation by the listing brokerage to the selling brokerage for a successful sale.